-Samples for radiocarbon dating were selected based on the archaeology of the site, i.e. selecting viable contexts that would yield useful information, and the results obtained from the bulk environmental sample assessment, i.e. selecting suitable matrial for dating from the samples obtained from selected contexts.
-Based on this criteria one sample was suggested for Radiocarbon dating.
-The sample was sent to Beta Analytic Radiocarbon Dating Laboratory for analysis.
-Prior to dating, it was suggested that the charcoal samples were identified to species to select the shorter-lived species to mitigate against the potential 'old wood effect' that may present a radiocarbon date age older than the feature.
+Samples for radiocarbon dating were selected based on the archaeology of the site, i.e. selecting viable contexts that would yield useful information, and the results obtained from bulk environmental sample assessment, i.e. selecting suitable material for dating from the samples obtained from the selected contexts.
+Based on this criteria four samples were suggested for radiocarbon dating.
+The samples were sent to Beta Analytic Radiocarbon Dating Laboratory for analysis.
+Prior to dating, it was suggested that the charcoal samples were identified to species to select the shorter-lived species to mitigate against the potential 'old wood effect' that may present a radiocarbon date range older than the feature.
 In the absence of single growth entities such as charred plant remains and hazel nutshell fragments, charcoal was chosen for radiocarbon determinations.
 Where no short-lived species were observed the youngest i.e. twig, branch or periderm fragments from longer-lived species such as oak were selected (Appendix V).
 The results are presented in Appendix VI, and summarised below: